Pilies Street, Lithuania - Things to Do in Pilies Street

 Insider Tips

-Look for the miracle tile in Cathedral Square - locals believe standing on it and spinning three times while making a wish brings good luck
+Look for the miracle tile in Cathedral Square - locals believe making a wish while spinning on it brings good fortune, and it's actually based on a real historical marker

 Explore Activities in Pilies Street